4 cups Gooseberries, topped and tailed (cut

 is gone about 10 to 15 minutes.
 Add the sugar and bring to a boil while mashing

-the berries with a wooden spoon.
+the gooseberries with a wooden spoon.
 Cook for a couple minutes until the sugar has

 Put berries and syrup into a medium size bowl and set

 aside.
 Whip the heavy cream in a bowl until soft peaks form.
 Take out ½ cup of

 the berries for garnish and then fold in whipped cream to the remaining

 berries.
 Spoon fool into 4 or 5 glasses and garnish with remaining berries.

 Keep refrigerate until you are ready to eat.